-1.7 Intangible Assets
+1.6 Intangible Assets

-Computer software and software licences with a purchase cost in excess of £5,000 (including irrecoverable VAT and delivery where applicable) are capitalised at cost and amortised over the life of the licence, or over 7 years if the licence is bought in perpetuity.
+Computer software a.nd software licences with a purchase cost in excess of £5,000 (including irrecoverable VAT and delivery where applicable) are capitalised at cost and amortised over the life of the licence, or over 7 years if the licence is bought in perpetuity.
 Intangible assets under construction are not amortised until the month after they are brought into use.
 The FSA has developed an external facing website (www.food.gov.uk) primarily for the promoting and advertising of its own services.
-This website will not generate future economic benefits and consequently all expenditure incurred (which was all in a prior year) on developing it is recognised as an expense as it occurs and is not capitalised.
+This website will not generate future economic benefits and consequently all expenditure incurred on developing it is recognised as an expense as it occurs and is not capitalised.

-1.8 Depreciation and Amortisation
+1.7 Depreciation and Amortisation